hapax/hapax.github.io/assets/minimal-networks.md

 *Exercise 2.* In Figure 1, we have two networks: a triangular network, and a trident-shaped network with a new station $D$ in the middle.
 Which is shorter?
+See if you can do better than either.

 *Hint.* You can measure the lines with a ruler and add up the lengths.